davidknight00/stockInfinity/deliverables/deliverable_2.md

 4. The information regarding the stock will be presented to the user.
 5. The user will select the bookmarking icon to save it to their account profile.

-**Use Case**: Home Button
-**Actor**: Investor
-**Description**: The investor would be able to go directly back to the main screen regardless of current location.
-**Preconditions**: The investor has access to the Stock Infinity application via app or web.
-**Postconditions**: The investor would be back at the main screen where their stock list is.
-**Main Flow**:
-1. The investor starts on the main screen, and goes to another in depth tab, however far in.
-2. The investor presses the home button to conveniently get back to the main screen

-**Use Case**: Back Button
-**Actor**: Investor
-**Description**: The investor would be able to go back to the screen before to prevent the hassle of restarting their current path from the main screen.
-**Preconditions**: The investor has access to the Stock Infinity application via app or web.
-**Postconditions**: The investor would be back on the screen before.
-**Main Flow**:
-1. The investor starts on any screen and goes to another in depth tab.
-2. The investor presses the back button to conveniently get back to the screen prior.
-**Alternative Flow**:
-3. If the investor is on the main screen already and presses the home screen again, or just started the app, the path is wiped.
-Since the path is wiped, the back button would be unresponsive.

 **Use Case**: Search
 **Actor**: Investor